Slashdot

 - Better GPU/CUDA support

 In summary -- your feedback matters!
 There are hundreds of engineers and designers working for *you* to continue making Ubuntu amazing!
 Along with the switch from Unity to GNOME, we're also reviewing some of the desktop applications we package and ship in Ubuntu.
 We're looking to crowdsource input on your favorite Linux applications across a broad set of classic desktop functionality.
 We invite you to contribute by listing the applications you find most useful in Linux in order of preference.
-To help us parse your input, please copy and paste the following bullets with your preferred apps in Linux desktop environments.
-You're welcome to suggest multiple apps, please just order them prioritized (e.g. Web Browser: Firefox, Chrome, Chromium).
-If some of your functionality has moved entirely to the web, please note that too (e.g. Email Client: Gmail web, Office Suite: Office360 web).
-If the software isn't free/open source, please note that (e.g. Music Player: Spotify client non-free).
-If I've missed a category, please add it in the same format.
-If your favorites aren't packaged for Ubuntu yet, please let us know, as we're creating hundreds of new snap packages for Ubuntu desktop applications, and we're keen to learn what key snaps we're missing.

 - Web Browser: ???